ashishb/android-security-awesome/README.md

 1. [PAPIMonitor](https://github.com/Dado1513/PAPIMonitor) – PAPIMonitor (Python API Monitor for Android apps) is a Python tool based on Frida for monitoring user-select APIs during the app execution.
 1. [Android_application_analyzer](https://github.com/NotSoSecure/android_application_analyzer) - The tool is used to analyze the content of the Android application in local storage.
 1. [Decompiler.com](https://www.decompiler.com/) - Online APK and Java decompiler
-1. [friTap](https://github.com/fkie-cad/friTap)- - Intercept SSL/TLS connections with Frida; Allows TLS key extraction and decryption of TLS payload as PCAP on Android in real-time.
+1. [friTap](https://github.com/fkie-cad/friTap)- Intercept SSL/TLS connections with Frida; Allows TLS key extraction and decryption of TLS payload as PCAP on Android in real-time.
 1. ~~[Appie](https://manifestsecurity.com/appie/) - Appie is a software package that has been pre-configured to function as an Android Pentesting Environment.
 It is completely portable and can be carried on a USB stick or smartphone.
 This is a one-stop answer for all the tools needed in Android Application Security Assessment and an awesome alternative to existing virtual machines.~~
 1. ~~[Android Tamer](https://androidtamer.com/) - Virtual / Live Platform for Android Security Professionals~~
-1. ~~[Android Malware Analysis Toolkit](http://www.mobilemalware.com.br/amat/download.html) - (Linux distro) Earlier it use to be an [online analyzer](http://dunkelheit.com.br/amat/analysis/index_en.php)~~
+1. ~~[Android Malware Analysis Toolkit](http://www.mobilemalware.com.br/amat/download.html) - (Linux distro) Earlier, it used to be an [online analyzer](http://dunkelheit.com.br/amat/analysis/index_en.php)~~
 1. ~~[Android Reverse Engineering](https://redmine.honeynet.org/projects/are/wiki) – ARE (android reverse engineering) not under active development anymore~~
 1. ~~[ViaLab Community Edition](https://www.nowsecure.com/blog/2014/09/09/introducing-vialab-community-edition/)~~
 1. ~~[Mercury](https://labs.mwrinfosecurity.com/tools/2012/03/16/mercury/)~~